jpvantassel/swbatch/README.md

-_swbatch_ is a user-friendly, web-based application hosted on the DesignSafe-CyberInfrastructure for performing batch-style surface wave inversions using the Dinver module of the open-source software [Geopsy](http://geopsy.org/). _swbatch_ allows the user to rapidly and conveniently invert experimental dispersion data considering multiple inversion parameterizations to address the problem’s non-uniqueness and multiple trials per parameterization to address the problem’s nonlinearity as detailed in the
+_swbatch_ is a user-friendly, web-based application hosted on the DesignSafe-CyberInfrastructure for performing batch-style surface wave inversions using the dinver module of the open-source software [geopsy](http://geopsy.org/). _swbatch_ allows the user to rapidly and conveniently invert experimental dispersion data considering multiple inversion parameterizations to address the problem’s non-uniqueness and multiple trials per parameterization to address the problem’s nonlinearity as detailed in the